 But first he must say good-bye to the four people who matter most to him: his Humphrey Bogart-obsessed next-door neighbor, Walt; his classmate, Baback, a violin virtuoso; Lauren, the Christian homeschooler he has a crush on; and Herr Silverman, who teaches the high school’s class on the Holocaust.
 Speaking to each in turn, Leonard slowly reveals his secrets as the hours tick by and the moment of truth approaches.

 This book is definitely a tearjerker, just like All The Bright Places, and tackles important subjects like suicide and bullying.

 How could we not pick this book?
-Violent and Finch quote it all the time, but the book itself gets mentioned maybe once.
-If you want to get a good insight into depression filled with amazing lines, than there is no one better to read than Virginia Woolf.
+Violet and Finch quote it all the time, but the book itself gets mentioned maybe once.
+If you want to get a good insight into depression filled with amazing lines than there is no one better to read than Virginia Woolf.